-We’ll inform organisations that we are aware will or do engage you in child-related work if you pass or fail the Check, but we won’t give them any details gathered during the Check, such as criminal records or professional conduct determinations and findings.
+We’ll inform organisations that we're aware of that engage you in child-related work if you pass or fail the Check, but we won’t give them any details gathered during the Check, such as criminal records or professional conduct determinations and findings.

 To learn more about the offences and penalties that may apply for breaches of the Act, see our offences and penalties page.

 Working with Children Check Victoria, which administers the Working with Children Check, collects and uses personal information according to the Working with Children Act 2005 (the Act), the Privacy and Data Protection Act 2014, and the Health Records Act 2001.
 We respect your privacy and protect the personal information you give us.

 Under the Act, giving false or misleading information is an offence and penalties apply.
 If you do not provide all the required information during the application process, we may require you to provide further information before your application is processed.

 - check your criminal history